metapsy-project/metapsyDocs/content/general/components/_index.en.md

 * Each database is then pushed to its own Github repository, hosted by the [metapsy-project](https://github.com/metapsy-project "metapsy-project") account.
 * Database repositories are then officially released using [Zenodo](https://zenodo.org/).
 At this step, a unique version number and digital object identifier (DOI) is created.
 * The [database documentation](/databases) hosted on this website is automatically updated with each new release.
 The documentation entry contains metadata and additional information for each database.
-* The [{metapsyData} R package](https://data.metapsy.org) allows to access all Metapsy databases directly in an R environment.
+* The [`metapsyData` R package](https://data.metapsy.org) allows to access all Metapsy databases directly in an R environment.
 JSON-encoded exports can be retrieved using the [Metapsy API](https://docs.metapsy.org/r-packages/api/).
-* The [{metapsyTools} R package](https://tools.metapsy.org) provides helper functions that allow to conveniently run state-of-the-art meta-analyses using Metapsy data, or data prepared in the same format.
+* The [`metapsyTools` R package](https://tools.metapsy.org) provides helper functions that allow to conveniently run state-of-the-art meta-analyses using Metapsy data, or data prepared in the same format.
 * The released databases can also be analyzed using a user-friendly [meta-analysis tool](https://www.metapsy.org).
 The application provides a graphical user interface that allows running meta-analyses of the data online.

 <br></br>